yarenty/ML-auto-hyperparemeter-search/README.md

 //But this part is my "future" thinking - we do not need to explore this on current stage.

-## TODO
+## TODO - PROGRESS
-- get initial data (airlines?)
+1. get initial data (airlines) - DONE
-- run different algorithms on that data (step 1: just linear)
+- run some algorithms on that data (step 1: just linear) - DONE
-- run ML on top of output of linear output with different params
+- run ML on top of output of linear output with different params - WIP
 - check if predicted algo params from first layer - will get better results